AlexBosneanu/web-extensions-for-the-builders/README.md

 Hello, I'm glad you found this project.

 This is an ambitious project I have on writing a book about WebExtensions.
 Extensions are an underrated feature in browsers that, in my opinion, could be better explored given proper education about how to create one.
-Right no,w the documents we rely on are the [MDN docs on WebExtensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) and the [Chrome Extension API](https://developer.chrome.com/extensions/api_index) page, which I don't think are friendly for all the people interested in building browser extensions.
+Right now the documents we rely on are the [MDN docs on WebExtensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) and the [Chrome Extension API](https://developer.chrome.com/extensions/api_index) page, which I don't think are friendly for all the people interested in building browser extensions.